sdercolin/vlabeler/readme/plugin-development.md

 A plugin with `macro` type is executed by an item in the menu `Tools` -> `Batch Edit`.
 It is only available when editing a project.

-According to the `macroScope` property in the `plugin.json`, the plugin can be executed on the whole project or on the current module (subproject).
+According to the `scope` property in the `plugin.json`, the plugin can be executed on the whole project or on the current module (subproject).
-If `macroScope` is set to `Module`, the input includes a list of `Entry` object in the current module named `entries` along with an integer named `currentEntryIndex`.
+If `scope` is set to `Module`, the input includes a list of `Entry` object in the current module named `entries` along with an integer named `currentEntryIndex`.
-If `macroScope` is set to `Project`, the input includes a list of `Module` object named `modules` along with an integer named `currentModuleIndex`.
+If `scope` is set to `Project`, the input includes a list of `Module` object named `modules` along with an integer named `currentModuleIndex`.

 You can modify these variables directly to conduct batch edit on the whole project.